google/rune/g3doc/database_design.md

   Modint  // Only annotated on modular expressions Float
   Array
-  Tclass  // The non-concrete type, sych as Graph Class  // The concrete type such as Graph("g1") Function
+  Template  // The non-concrete type, sych as Graph Class  // The concrete type such as Graph("g1") Function
   Funcptr